Kidney transplant from donor to recipient

 A kidney transplant is one of the most common organ transplant surgeries performed today.
 In this surgery, kidneys that aren't working well are replaced by a kidney from a donor.
 Kidney transplants have been performed since the 1950s.
-This surgery is a lifesaving choice for thousands of patients with end-stage kidney disease.
+This surgery is a lifesaving choice for thousands of patients with endstage kidney disease (kidney renal failure).
 If you have kidney failure and cannot have a transplant, dialysis can sustain life.
 Dialysis cleans the blood by removing waste products such as urea.

 The kidneys are fist-size organs that handle the body's fluid and chemical levels.
 They are found on both sides of the spine behind the liver, stomach, pancreas and bowels.
 Healthy kidneys clean waste from the blood and make urine.
 They keep elements in the blood (sodium, potassium and calcium) in balance.
 Kidneys also make hormones that control blood pressure and red blood cells.

 What Happens When Kidneys Fail?

 Harmful waste builds up in the body, which leads to:

 - salts and acids in the blood getting out of balance

 - decreased red blood cells